einbergisak/js-golang/README.md

 -Checkout to branch “master”

--To install ANTLR4, it is necessary to install an older version of node, before doing so, installing nvm is necessary nvm install 12.22.7 (Note: any version in the 12v to 14v range should work.
+(To install ANTLR4, it is necessary to install an older version of node as seen below, before doing so, installing nvm is necessary https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)

+-nvm install 12.22.7 (Note: any version in the 12v to 14v range should work.
 We also tested v14.16.1 which worked)

 -nvm user 12 (To use installed version)